Invoked when the insertion point leaves a cell belonging to the specified control, but before the value of the cell’s object is displayed.

 The object value to validate.

-true if you want to allow the control to display the specified value; otherwise,
+YES if you want to allow the control to display the specified value; otherwise,

-false to reject the value and return the cursor to the control's cell.
+NO to reject the value and return the cursor to the control's cell.

 This method gives the delegate the opportunity to validate the contents of the control’s cell (or selected cell).
 In validating, the delegate should check the value in the